scheijan/slackwarrior/README.md

 For detailed information on how to use his services check [the docs](http://slackwarrior.scheijan.net/doc.html).

 **Work in progress disclaimer:**
 The bot is currently under development.
-Please report any bugs you find on our [Slack] (http://slackin.scheijan.net) or open an issue here on GitHub.
+If you encounter any problems, find a bug or have any suggestions or feature requests, please tell us on our [Slack](http://slackin.scheijan.net) or open an issue here on GitHub.

 ## Prerequisites ##
 Slackwarior is based on the awesome [botkit](https://github.com/howdyai/botkit) library for Slackbots.